 So that settles it then.

 In no particular order, our top five are Marge Gunderson, Walter Sobchak, Anton Chigurh, H.I.
 McDunnough, and The Dude.
 H.I. and Walter are coin flip at five and four and Anton is a lock at three.
 That would mean The Dude is at two and Marge is number one.
 Right?
 This is it, this is done.
 We had some fun and now it’s time to move on, see where you can stream Burn After Reading, and go about your business.

 Or is it?

 Or is it (pause for dramatic effect) THE DUDE?

 Yeah, it’s The Dude.
 It’s Jeffrey Lebowski.
 Not the rich, miserable Jeffery Lebowski but the other Jeffrey Lebowski, the one who likes bowling, joints, White Russians, and little else.

 Marge Gunderson is an all-time great movie character but The Dude is an iconic character who transcends a specific medium.
-We will see versions of Marge again but I don’t know if we’ll see another version of The Dude, someone who operates at his own frequency, dances to his own tune and exists very comfortably and happily in his own world.
+We will see versions of Marge again but I don’t know if we’ll see another version of The Dude, someone who operates at his own frequency, dances to his own tune, and exists very comfortably and happily in his own world.
 The Dude is a tie that binds friends together, a link between experiences, and a way to make sense of any number of situations via gifs and quotes.

 From a history of movies standpoint, there’s Marge.
-But from a history of the world standpoint, there is the Dude, there will always be The Dude.
+But from a history of the world standpoint, there is the Dude, and there will always be The Dude.